Our 555 Service offers urgent support to families of disabled young people aged 8 – 19 who are currently out of education.

-We offer a fun, safe space at Challengers during the day where our highly trained staff help young people to learn valuable life and social skills, build their confidence, and prepare them for a successful return to school.
+We offer a fun, safe space at Challengers during the day where our highly trained staff help young people build their confidence, and prepare them for a successful return to school.

 Challengers provides an environment where young people feel welcome and free to express themselves, and offers a temporary solution for parents in need of respite and support while their child is out of education.

-- Young people can attend for up to 12 weeks
+- Young people can access the service for up to three days per week

 - Available Monday to Friday (term-time only) for a minimum of 3 hours a session, but sessions can go up to 5 hours per day (9.30am – 2.30pm)